Kealands/KeaFly/README.md

 `keafly.give` - Gives player the splashable or drinkable

-(Credit to NoirFly/ZephireNZ for inspiration & copying the text style haha)
+(Credit to NoirFly/ZephireNZ for the inspiration)